IDEALLab/ideallab.github.io/blog/_posts/2019-12-27-Prospective-Students-FAQ.md

 ## Will I be expected to teach?
 Not unless you want to or we mutually agree it is in your interest or if funding necessitates so.
 Unlike some other departments, UMD does not have any required teaching assignments for students.
 For example, some schools require their students to TA for 1-2 semesters as part of the program; our department does not do that.
 If you would like to TA because you get personal satisfaction from it, just want the experience to see if you enjoy teaching, or you want to bolster your record for faculty application purposes then that is a different story and I can help you achieve that if you want to.

+## Outside of ME, are there specific departments you collaborate with more often than others?
+I collaborate with a wide number of departments both within and outside of the university.
+This is often determined via a student's needs and interests, or whether we have a grant with another department.
+In order of frequency, my most frequent collaborators come from:

+* Computer Science
+* Other Engineering Departments
+* Mathematics, Applied Math, or Statistics
+* The Information School (ISchool)
+* Psychology
+* Physics
+* Education

 # About The Department and Coursework